 Disney After Hours is a series of separately ticked special nighttime events that allow guests to enjoy extended hours after the parks close.
 Guests can enjoy lower wait times for attractions and snacks like popcorn, ice cream, and beverages at carts throughout the park (included with the cost of admission).
 Disney After Hours is available at Magic Kingdom, Hollywood Studios, EPCOT, and Typhoon Lagoon.

 You can explore the park for a few hours before the event starting at 7pm (6pm for Typhoon Lagoon) and then enjoy 3 extra hours after the park closes.
-Ticket prices for Disney After Hours range from $129-159 depending on the date and event.
-Annual Passholders and Disney Vacation Club members can access specially priced advance purchase tickets that range from $105-$129 in price.
+Ticket prices for Disney After Hours range from $155-$185, depending on the date and event.
+Annual Passholders and Disney Vacation Club members can access specially priced advance purchase tickets.
 Tickets for these special events are limited, so we recommend buying them in advance!

 You can see our guide on Disney After Hours at Walt Disney World for a full breakdown of past events and tips.